 Led by members of VOCES8, Apollo5 and the VCM team of workshop leaders, either here at the Gresham Centre or at your school.
 Contact us for further information.

-Get in touch with Ann Wright our Education Projects Manager, [email protected] to find out more about our Musical Adventures Programme, Young Leaders Programme, teacher training courses and how to book VOCES8 & Apollo5 to come and sing with your School or Community.
+Get in touch with Ann Wright our Education Projects Manager, [email protected] to find out more about our Musical Adventures Programme, Young Leaders Programme, teacher training courses and how to book VOCES8, Apollo5 & Paul Smith to come and sing with your School or Community.

 We are hugely grateful to the many who support our educational outreach, click here to find out all about them.

 THE NAVE approx 11 x 11m square with a soaring vaulted ceiling 15m high.
 A rare Wren Greek Cross formation, it is basically a square within a square.
 The space offers an incredible acoustic for vocal music and is very adaptable, mostly kept clear for optimum set ups, depending on your requirements.
-Maximum capacity is 220 standing, at the moment we can accommodate 160 seated on a mixture of chairs (100) and pews; we hope to have new chairs installed very soon so watch this space!
-We offer a Grand Piano, mics, speakers, candelabra and other props for hire, just tell us what you need.
-We also have an Italian Harpsichord and Positive Chamber Organ on site available for hire either at the Gresham or at aother venues - click here for more details; as well as a great organ - click here for full specification.
+Maximum capacity is 220 and we offer a Grand Piano, staging, mics, speakers, candelabra, chairs, conference tables, bistro/poseur tables and other props for hire, just tell us what you need.
+If you would like to hold a meeting or conference/workshop we have a projector and screen for hire as well as white boards and PA system.
+We also have an Italian Harpsichord and Positive Chamber Organ on site available for hire either at the Gresham or at other venues - click here for more details; as well as a great organ - click here for full specification.